mipmip/gnome-shell-extensions-useless-gaps/README.md

 The extension
 [maximize-to-empty-workspace](https://extensions.gnome.org/extension/3100/maximize-to-empty-workspace/)
-served as great example how to listen to and act on maximized signals from mutter.
+served as a great example of how to listen to and act on maximized signals from mutter.